You are here

 New York District Office Leadership Biographies

-Ms. Goldberg assumed duties as the district director of SBA’s New York Office on Jan.
-26, 2015.
-The New York District Office delivers programs and services to the greater New York small business community which includes the 14 counties of New York City, Long Island and the lower Mid-Hudson Valley (from Westchester to Ulster and Sullivan counties).
-There are roughly 1.6 million small businesses in the district that employ over five million people and a payroll of $322.7 billion.
-In addition to the main office in New York City, the district a branch office in Long Island.
+Ms. Goldberg was appointed as the district director of SBA’s New York district office on January 26, 2015.
+She is responsible for overseeing the delivery and efficiency of all SBA programs and services to the greater New York small business community which includes the 14 counties of New York City, Long Island and the lower Mid-Hudson Valley (from Westchester to Ulster and Sullivan counties).
+There are approximately 1.6 million small businesses in the district that employ over five million people with a payroll of $322.7 billion.
+In addition to the main office in New York City, the district has a branch office on Long Island.